crypto-org-chain/chain-docs/docs/wallets/mainnet-address-generation.md

 #### Step 1.
 Open the Crypto.com Chain application on your Ledger device

 #### Step 2.
-Open the application and click "Get Started" to setup an application password.
+Open the application and click "Get Started" to set up an application password.

 <img src="./assets/mainnet-address-generation/desktop-get-started.png" />